yoshizzle/developers-1/_guides/python-guide.md

 >>> token, scopes = login_client.finish_oauth('code-from-query-string')
 {% endhighlight %}

-In a real-world scenario, your application would redirect a users through to the login service, then receive the callback once login was complete and capture the code from the query string.
+In a real-world scenario, your application would redirect users through to the login service, then receive the callback once login was complete and capture the code from the query string.
 For a more practical example, see the [multi-user example application]().